rjchallen/brexit-data-science/html/index.md

 DRAFT

-15/8/2016
+17/8/2016
 </div>

 # Summary

 **_The EU referendum told us what the UK electorate wanted to do on the 23rd June.
 It does not tell us why.
 There is a widespread assumption that the control of free movement of workers was a very important factor in the electorate's vote to leave the EU.
 This assumption influences the nature and tone of the negotiation regarding the UK leaving the EU.
 To test the validity of this assumption we conducted an online survey of 1639 participants using YouGov's omnibus service on the 20th July.
 The results of this survey demonstrate that a significant majority of participants believe that the advantages to the UK of access to the EU free market outweigh any disadvantages of the free movement of workers across the EU (approx 63% agree: 37% disagree).
 This seems at odds with the current assumptions driving the UK government policy.
-By inference, only one quarter of the population would agree that the UK would benefit by controlling free movement from the EU, even if that resulted in loss of access to the free market.
+By inference, only one quarter of the population would agree that the UK would benefit by controlling free movement from the EU if that resulted in loss of access to the free market.
 We recommend that before any negotiations with the EU are started, a much more detailed understanding of the UK electorate's motivations in voting to leave the EU is established._**

 # Introduction